Sarayva/Sarayva/README.md

-- 👋 Hi, I’m @Sarayva
+👋 Hi, I’m @Sarayva
-- 👀 I’m interested in money
+👀 I’m interested in data, games & making money 😁
-- 🌱 I’m currently learning html/css/javascript
+🌱 I’m currently learning Python (level up loading...)
-- 💞️ I’m looking to collaborate on ...nop
+💞 I’m looking to collaborate, learn and grow together!
-- 📫 How to reach me ... dont send
+📫 How to reach me … [Instagram](https://www.instagram.com/gabrielsarayva_/) 📥

 <!---
 Sarayva/Sarayva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.